-Career Connection counselors will help you discover which career types might be a good fit for your personality, values, strengths, and talents.
+Career Counseling & Support Services counselors will help you discover which career types might be a good fit for your personality, values, strengths, and talents.
 Looking at careers can be very helpful for students still searching for a major.
 In some cases, a student will find a career goal and base a major decision off of that goal.
 In other cases, you will find that your career goals are achievable with a variety of undergraduate majors.
-Walk-in hours and the phone number for making an appointment are listed on Career Connection’s website.
+Walk-in hours and the phone number for making an appointment are listed on the Career Counseling & Support Services website.

 OSU Courses Involving Self-Assessment:

 ARTSSCI 1900 - Career Readiness for Arts & Sciences Majors (1 credit hour, graded S/U)

 Broaden your understanding of career fields and learn about how to begin working toward your career goals.
 Learn to write resumes, obtain internships, and find employment after graduation.

 ESCE 2270.01 - Seminar: Self-Career Development (2 credit hour, graded S/U)

 An opportunity for self-exploration and skill development; exploration of vocational and educational interests.